 Meanwhile, in the UK, a third member of a scientific advisory body to the government warned that it was too soon to lift the COVID-19 lockdown because the test and trace system was not yet fully operational.

-On May 19, WHO chief Tedros Adhanom Ghebreyesus promised an independent review of the global pandemic response, after countries at a virtual meeting of the World Health Assembly called for a probe.
+On May 19, WHO chief Ghebreyesus promised an independent review of the global pandemic response after countries at a virtual meeting of the World Health Assembly called for a probe.

 On the same day in the UK, unemployment claims jumped from 856,000 people to 2.1 million as the pandemic took hold and hit the labour market.

 The number of coronavirus cases worldwide reached the five million mark on May 21, according to the Johns Hopkins University tally.
-The United States, Russia and Brazil stood as the countries with the highest number of infections.
+The US, Russia and Brazil stood as the countries with the highest number of infections.

 Chinese authorities registered on May 23 zero new infections of coronavirus for the first time since they began reporting data in January.
 About 80 million infants could be at risk of vaccine-preventable diseases such as diphtheria, measles and polio due to disruption of routine immunisation caused by the pandemic, UN agencies have warned.

-On May 24 Muslims around the world are celebrating Eid al-Fitr with millions under strict stay-at-home orders and many fearing renewed coronavirus outbreaks.
+On May 24 Muslims around the world celebrated Eid al-Fitr with millions under strict stay-at-home orders and many fearing renewed coronavirus outbreaks.
 Meanwhile, Russia recorded its highest death toll since the pandemic began, with 153 news deaths bringing the total to 3,541 among 344,481 cases.